SinTan1729/ReVancedBuilder/PATCHES_GUIDE.md

 **Please read the following information before beginning.**

 By default the script will build ReVanced with ALL default* patches.
-Edit `patches.txt` to customize your build of ReVanced.
+Copy `chosen_patches.txt` inside your provided working directory and edit it to customize your build of ReVanced.

 *Default: All patches except those which have to be ***included*** explicitly, i.e, using the `-i` flag while manually using the ReVanced CLI